LennartFr/ALFTrading/README.md

 Charging Bull, sometimes referred to as the Wall Street Bull or the Bowling Green Bull, is a bronze sculpture that stands on Broadway just north of Bowling Green in the Financial District of Manhattan in New York City.

 Anyone with sufficient money can buy and sell shares on a stock exchange.
-To buy shares of a company stock on the New Yrk Stock Exchange one typically goes thru a stock broker like Charles Schwab.
-Stock Broker companies usually provides investment advisers who, for a fee, advises customers on successful financial strategies.
+To buy shares of a company stock on the New York Stock Exchange one typically goes thru a stock broker financial company like Charles Schwab.
+Stock Broker companies usually provide. investment advisers who, for a fee, advises customers on successful financial strategies.

 ## Trading concepts